Saving India’s Lifeline – Why Rivers Need Trees

 It takes a national policy that includes all major rivers and their tributaries to bring about substantial change in the country.
 The root cause of the problem is that from 1947 to today, our population has quadrupled – from 330 million to 1.3 billion in a matter of seventy years.
 The question is, are we going to address this issue?
 Another contributing factor is that of changing consumption patterns, which is something we can hardly turn back.
 If we are sensible, we can control human population, but we cannot control human aspiration.
 The simplest solution is to create green cover around the rivers.
 I would suggest one kilometer on either side of all the major rivers; half a kilometer for all the tributaries.
 We need a policy which establishes that where there is government land around water bodies, forests will be created; where there is private land, horticultural crops will be planted.

 There is substantial research on agroforestry and horticulture that we can draw upon.
 The important thing is to create a canopy of trees for shade, organic activity and organic matter, for the soil to become rich and moist.
 Only if there is enough moisture in the soil, can it feed the streams and rivers.
 We need to come up with a comprehensive plan that is profitable for the people who live on the riverbanks.
 You cannot expect a poor farmer to save the planet when he is struggling to make a living.
 Tree crops have to be economically more attractive than soil-depleting crops.
 The river interlinking project that some people advocate may work in a temperate climate, but not in a tropical region with high temperatures and seasonal rain.
 It would be super-expensive and detrimental for the rivers and the organic activity around them.
-We have to appeal for this project to stop.
 Just because a certain amount of money has already been invested into it does not mean we have to continue the same.

 We urgently need to shift from thinking of how to exploit our rivers to how to revitalize them.
 We have to make everyone in the country aware that there is an express need for action to save the rivers.
 We are planning to hold a rally through sixteen states.
 The tentative route will start from Kanyakumari, Tamil Nadu, go up to Uttarakhand, and end in Delhi.
 In each of the sixteen state capitals that we come to, we will hold major events to make a strong pitch for saving our rivers.
 Until now, each state has been acting as if they were a separate existence by themselves.
 We need all the states to come together and work out a common policy.
 The fact that the Center has moved a bill to create a single tribunal to resolve water-related disputes between states could help facilitate that.